Northeast Alabama Mountain Biking Area

 Back to Top

 Mark's Loop: This trail is being constructed as a memorial to Dr. Mark Wiltshire who was a local cycling enthusiast and advocate.
-The trail has been updated with more miles of trail since 2003.
-This will help make up for the temporary closure of Iron Legs for ordinance removal.
-The last word I got was that the trail is between 6 and 7 miles long.
-It was only about 2 miles long.
+The trail has been hurt by the clear cutting of the back half of it.
 It is not all easy and fast trail as it was.
 Some sections are more difficult, but is a great trail.
 The trail head is in the back on the hunters camp which is on the North side of Joseph Springs Motorway about 200 yards from Highway 9.
 It is near the end of Gene's Loop and makes a nice ride in combination with it.
 Mark's Loop, like Gene's Loop is suitable for Mountain Bikers of all skill levels.

 Back to Top